jwoodx5/TwitOff/README.md

 # TwitOff
-A web application for comparing Twitter users
+A Flask application that utilizes NLP and machine learning to compare tweet similarities, integrating Twitter API for dynamic data retrieval.